-The focus mirror function allows the accurate, and reproducible adjustment of the focus of a spectral feature, onto the detector at the press of a button.
-The user may chose to manually adjust the focus, or simply to use 'Auto Focus'.
+Focus mirror allows the accurate, and reproducible adjustment of the focus of a spectral feature, onto the detector at the press of a button.
+The user may chose to manually adjust the focus, or to use the 'Auto Focus' function.
 Optimal focus positions are captured automatically in the spectrograph EEPROM for each grating on a grating turret and each spectrograph output port.